Rappsilber-Laboratory/xiRT/README.md

 ---
 ## overview

-xiRT is a deep learning tool to predict the RT of linear and cross-linked peptides. xiRT requires the columns shown in the table below.
+xiRT is a deep learning tool to predict the RT of linear and cross-linked peptides from multiple fractionation dimensions including RP typtically coupled to the mass spectrometer. xiRT requires the columns shown in the table below.
 Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically larger one.